goodyear77/usenet-with-ansible-public/README.txt

 The inventory specifies all of the servers we want to manage, with aliases.

-Create an inventory file anywhere, for example in the home directory:
+Create an inventory file anywhere, for example in the home directory (change IP to the IP of your remote host):

 #sudo mkdir ansible
 # cd ansible